 - Day or Night Courses Brisbane South

 - Training will be provided in an immersive Auslan environment

 - Tuesday: 9am - 2.30pm (30Weeks) Commencing 16th July 2019

 - Monday and Wednesday nights: 6pm to 8.30pm (30 weeks) Commencing 15th July 2019

-Students may have gained Auslan fluency from a range of formal and informal networks including formal accredited or non-accredited training, colleagues, family, friends, community or other affiliations.
-To achieve PSP51018 Diploma of Auslan without having previously completed 22075VIC Certificate II in Auslan, 22077VIC Certificate III in Auslan & 22078VIC Certificate IV in Auslan, you must RPL PSP20218 Certificate II in Auslan, PSP30218 Certificate III in Auslan & PSP40818 Certificate IV in Auslan, contact us before enrolling to discuss.
+For RPL students who have not previously completed Certificate II in Auslan, Certificate III in Auslan & Certificate IV in Auslan, you must RPL PSP20218 Certificate II in Auslan, PSP30218 Certificate III in Auslan & PSP40818 Certificate IV in Auslan before being eligible to enrol in to PSP51018 Diploma of Auslan, please contact us before enrolling to discuss.